10 Real Estate Email Templates To Make The Transaction Process Smoother

 You can take the templates provided above and store them in a cloud-based folder like Google Drive or Dropbox.
 This ensures that the relevant team members can access the templates from one central platform when needed.

-You can then simply copy and paste these documents into your email client—like Outlook or Gmail—and you’re nearly ready to hit send.
+You can then simply copy and paste these documents into your email client, like Outlook or Gmail.

-If you’re going to be sending these emails out manually, as described above, be sure to enter the relevant details into the fields we’ve created for the client name, property location, and closing details.
+If you’re going to send these emails out manually, ensure you enter the relevant details into the fields we’ve created for the client name, property location, and closing details.

 Don’t make the mistake of sending off an incomplete email by not filling out a template properly.